mutablelogic/go-mosquitto/README.md

-# mosquitto
+# Mosquitto

-Golang Mosquitto client library, which conforms to the MQTT standard.
+This repository contains a Golang [mosquitto](https://mosquitto.org/) client library, which conforms to the MQTT standard.
 This documentation includes the following information:

   * What dependencies are needed in order to use this package
   * Information about the two command-line tools, `mqttpub` and `mqttsub`